fiyero/NLTK_HP/README.md

 ![p9](https://cdn-images-1.medium.com/max/800/1*r3CGbT6KozfkQ9BMfKU9Rw.png)

 ## Lexical diversity:
 Lexical diversity is directly proportional to the diversity of vocab.
 It is the ratio of number of unique words/ number of words.
 Surprisingly the first few episodes have higher lexical diversity, this is probably due to the much lower number of words, almost half of the amount to the last few episodes(less repeated words).
-Therefore if someone wants to learn English by reading Harry Potter, the second book Harry Potter and the Chamber of Secrets maybe the best time-efficient choice.
+Therefore if someone wants to learn English by reading Harry Potter, the second book Harry Potter and the Chamber of Secrets maybe the best time-efficient choice.<br/>
 ![p10](https://cdn-images-1.medium.com/max/800/1*xVZ_G4g4NBKFNAQf6ncx5g.png)